BruteFIR

 Sample clock problems

-If you use digital input and output, as I would recommend, you may get problems if the sound card is not configured properly.
+If you use digital input and output, you may get problems if the sound card is not configured properly.
 It is very important that the input and output sample clock use the same clock as reference.
 Or else, micro-differences between the input and output sample clock will make BruteFIR's IO buffers to slide apart, and eventually make the program stop.
 Usually there is an option to set the digital sound card's sample clock to 'slave'.

 If you have analog input or output or both, you cannot get this problem (unless you use several different sound cards, then it will fail due to differences in clocking).